nixworks/public/news/2016/03/1/README.md

 _Context: Luhansk Oblast, Ukrainian military, War in Donbass_

 ### [The United States Army's elite Delta Force captures their first suspected ISIL operative during a raid in northern Iraq.
 The detainee is being interrogated by the U.S. and is expected to be turned over to Iraqi officials in the coming days. ](/news/2016/03/1/the-united-states-army-s-elite-delta-force-captures-their-first-suspected-isil-operative-during-a-raid-in-northern-iraq-the-detainee-is-bei.md)
-_Context: Delta Force, Iraq, Iraqi Civil War (2014-present), Islamic State of Iraq and the Levant, U.S., U.S. airstrikes, United States Army_
+_Context: Delta Force, ISIL, Iraq, Iraqi Civil War (2014-present), U.S., U.S. airstrikes, United States Army_

 ### [Faulty readings from a GPS system apparently resulted in two Israeli soldiers driving into the Qalandiya refugee camp in the occupied West Bank.
 Israeli forces sent in on a rescue mission, engaged armed Palestinians.
 One 22-year-old Palestinian man was killed with 10 others wounded, one seriously, in the ensuing gun battle.
 At least 10 Israeli soldiers were wounded. ](/news/2016/03/1/faulty-readings-from-a-gps-system-apparently-resulted-in-two-israeli-soldiers-driving-into-the-qalandiya-refugee-camp-in-the-occupied-west-b.md)
 Two Israeli troops were following directions from the Waze app when they drove into Qalandiya refugee camp